-The State Street Theater mission statement Mission is to foster the joy and art of theater to people of all ages and backgrounds in and around New Ulm, Minnesota via education and productions.
-To responsibly care for and interpret its historic site and murals on behalf of those same residents and patrons.
-To provide its spaces to the regional community.
+State Street Theater Co. mission is to foster the joy and art of theater to those of all ages and backgrounds in and around New Ulm, Minnesota via education and productions; to responsibly care for and interpret its historic site and murals on behalf of those same residents and patrons; and to provide its spaces to others in the community.

 George Glotzbach recollection of the auditorium/theater portion of the site:

 “AS THE SON OF LINUS C. GLOTZBACH who built this building as New Ulm High School Auditorium, now on the National Register of Historic Places, while he was Director of the State of Minnesota Works Progress Administration; and where I attended its dedication in 1939;